ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 For example, the Buyer, also known as Requester, proposes a commercial state change of the MSA through Order A which is created at time t, and the Seller, also known as the Provider, has just agreed to a suggested discount rate change in the MSA submitted by the Buyer at time t-1 but not yet processed.
 This means that if the transaction of Order A is processed in parallel to the discount change the wrong discount might be applied to Order A depending on which transaction is executed first.

-**[R269]**	The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time, where what is deemed to be a suitable finite time is determined by the (commercially) allowable duration of a (commercial) transaction.
+**[R269]**	The Execution Framework of a VSM MUST ensure that state transition validation computations are either completed or abort in finite time.

+Note that what is deemed to be a suitable, finite time is determined by the (commercially) allowable duration of a (commercial) transaction.
 This requirement means that infinite computational loops cannot be allowed in a BPI.

-**[R270]**	The Execution Framework of a VSM MUST support widely cryptographic primitives for zero-knowledge proofs natively, e.g., hashing, commitments, accumulators, or zero-knowledge proof verification.
+**[R270]**	The Execution Framework of a VSM MUST support commonly used cryptographic primitives for zero-knowledge proofs, e.g., hashing, commitments, accumulators, or zero-knowledge proof verification.

 **[D37]**	The Execution Framework of a VSM SHOULD have a mathematical proof of correctness and security.